 Effective Communication and Simplification

-For complex products, the ability to simplify and clearly communicate the product’s value and function is crucial.
-This allows potential customers to easily understand how your product can meet their needs.
+The ability to simplify and communicate the product’s value and function is crucial for complex products.
+This allows potential customers to understand how your product can meet their needs easily.

 A. The importance of clear, simple messaging